JanHerca/urantiapedia/output/wikijs/en/article/Earlene_Green/Were_All_Connected.md

 This prejudice about color remains and the mixing of the races continues.
 The problem about color is a negative distraction and it slows the advancement of our planet's progress toward the spiritual goal of light and life.
 It taints the mental atmosphere wherein the conscious mind forms ideas and makes decisions.

 As readers and serious students of _The Urantia Book_, we have been told that ours is an experimental planet.
-We have been given a general outline of the progression plan for the human race; that ultimately it will come to pass that “God has made of one blood all the nations,” and that his Son “has made of one color all peoples.” ([UB 52:3.7](/en/The_Urantia_Book/52#p3_7)) So who are you and who are we to presume to interfere and actively thwart universe plans for mankind here on Urantia?
+We have been given a general outline of the progression plan for the human race; that ultimately it will come to pass that “God has made of one blood all the nations,” and that his Son “has made of one color all peoples.” (<a id="a30_333"></a>[UB 52:3.7](/en/The_Urantia_Book/52#p3_7)) So who are you and who are we to presume to interfere and actively thwart universe plans for mankind here on Urantia?
 Common decency demands that we make room in this world for all God's people.
 This means more than “giving them their space.”
 It means allowing them a place at the table.
 We are all here as part of the experiment.

 Problems, a technique for growth, are encountered and await our personal or group solution.
 We have been given the tools to remedy problems — the mind (intelligence), the body, this planet and all of its resources, and the spirit within to give meaning and aid us in this ever expanding growth process.
 And the most magnificent teacher of all, Jesus, shows the way.
 And Jesus said: “Ganid, no man is a stranger to one who knows God.
 In the experience of finding the Father in heaven you discover that all men are your brothers...”